 - Building a network or community of practice if the group chooses to do this

-If there is time we will also look at:
+If there is time and / or desire we may also include:

-- Including information about sources of grief that are particularly present in these times – including issues such as increasing social inequality, accelerating environmental degradation such as the climate crisis, intergenerational inequality and more.
+- Exploring sources of grief that are particularly present in these times – including issues such as increasing social inequality, accelerating environmental degradation, polarisation and more.
 How are we in relationship to this information ourselves, and how do we include this in ways which are responsible and ethical?

 - Thinking about structuring, promoting and delivering an event